Daniel J. Frey

 The history of the masks of hate.

-The masks of hate people wear.
+The masks of hate that people wear.

 People, yes, people wear these masks for a reason they believe in.